what you’ll learn:

 About Laura Beth:

 Laura Beth Resnick is the founder and owner of Butterbee Farm, a three acre flower farm in Pikesville, Maryland.
 Following sustainable, organic practices, Butterbee Farm provides locally grown flowers for florists, flower lovers, and weddings in Maryland and Washington, D.C.
-Before creating Butterbee Farm in 2013, Laura Beth worked for 3 seasons on organic vegetable farms across the northeast.
+Before creating Butterbee Farm in 2013, Laura Beth worked on organic vegetable farms across the northeast.
 In 2016-18, she served as the president of the Maryland Cut Flower Growers Association.
-She speaks regularly at garden clubs, schools, and conferences, covering topics from starting a cutting garden to growing great dahlias.
+She speaks regularly at conferences and arboretums including the United States Botanical Garden, covering topics from starting a cutting garden to growing great dahlias.
 She also writes for the Association of Specialty Cut Flower Growers' quarterly magazine.
 A leader in the local flower farming community, Laura Beth is proud to mentor new growers through Future Harvest's Beginning Farmer Training Program.
-She lives with her artist-turned-farmer husband on the farm, where her hobbies include playing the flute and writing with fancy pens.